Behind the Scenes

-Straddling the line between Abstract Expressionism and Impressionism, I am an avid lover of nature and, light.
-My paintings feature the elements and the natural landscape, characteristically finding unusual vantage points from which to celebrate them.
-We view stands of towering trees not by looking up at them, but down at their reflections in a body of water.
+My art is a continuous journey of self-discovery, exploration, and imagination through various media and techniques.
+Straddling the line between Abstract Expressionism and Impressionism, I am an avid lover of nature and light.
+My paintings feature the elements and the natural landscape, characteristically finding unusual vantage points to celebrate them.
+We view stands of towering trees not by looking up at them but down at their reflections in a body of water.
 Here, the various effects of light and shadow become the characters in a timeless drama.

 Why Bird's Eye View?

 As humans, we usually view the world through our respective lenses.
 So seldom do we look at things from a different perspective-- another vantage point.